Now, speaking of Planned Parenthood here, ladies and gentlemen, just a quick question here.

 Making it sound like it's their idea.

-Obama has just mandated it for God's sake.
+Obama has just mandated it.

-Obama has just mandated it, and now MSNBC is making it look like employers have come up with the idea on their own.
+And now MSNBC is making it look like employers have come up with the idea on their own.

-The purpose there is to insulate Obama from what's happened here, and that is the exercise of unconstitutional authority.
+The purpose there is to insulate Obama from what's happened here.

-So MSNBC trying to make it look like it's employer's idea with the insurance companies to provide free of charge contraception, birth control pills, you name it.
+So MSNBC trying to make it look like it's employers' idea with the insurance companies to provide free of charge contraception, birth control pills, you name it.

 I don't know about you.

-I'm some I still mail my monthly bills.
+I still mail my monthly bills.

 I have never taken the five hours it would take to set up electronic payment.

-I just have I haven't done it.
+I just have, I haven't done it.

 As much as I love computers, as much as I love playing with computers, I haven't taken the time to do that.